ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Envelope:

-: metadata and an Issuer's signature is added to a Statement via COSE envelope by the Issuer to produce a Signed Statement.
+: metadata and an Issuer's signature is added to a Statement via a COSE envelope by the Issuer to produce a Signed Statement.
 An Envelope contains the identity of the Issuer and other information to help components responsible for validation that are part of a Transparency Services to identify the software Artifact referred to in a Signed Statement.
 In essence, a Signed Statement is a COSE Envelope wrapped around a Statement binding the metadata included in the Envelope to a Statement.
 In COSE, an Envelope consists of a protected header (included in the Issuer's signature) and an unprotected header (not included in the Issuer's signature).

 Feed: